dickdavis/dotfiles/README.md

 * Rspec Expectations
 * Rails Migrations CLI

 Generate and install the cheatsheets located in the `cheatsheets/` directory.
+Run the `scripts/generate_cheatsheets` script to generate the cheatsheets.

 ---